Code Of Ethics in Mental Health: Do Therapists And Their Clients Ever Become Friends?

 Various psychological and counseling associations have laid out codes of conduct for therapists’ relationships with their clients.

-APA on the question “Do therapists and their clients ever become friends?”
+APA on the question, “Do therapists and their clients ever become friends?”

 In other words, the APA advises against therapists entering a dual relationship with their patients if they have reason to believe it would cause harm to their client or the therapeutic relationship.
 Based on these guidelines, friendships between a client and their therapist would most likely be prohibited.
 The rules may differ for former clients who are no longer in therapy.

 When it comes to a therapist befriending a former client, the answer can vary depending on the circumstances.
 The American Psychological Association prohibits sexual or romantic interactions between clients and former therapists for a minimum of two years after the end of therapy.
-But the APA does not offer official guidelines for friendships between clients and former therapists.
+However, the APA does not offer official guidelines for friendships between clients and former therapists.
 This makes it a bit of a gray area, so the decision to create a friendship may depend on factors such as the type of therapy, the reason for seeking treatment, and the amount of time that has passed since finishing therapy.

 It could be important to remember that just because there are no rules against becoming friends with your former therapist, doing so may not be to your benefit.
 Befriending your former therapist could lead to several ethical and professional complications.
 Moreover, if you decide to restart therapy, you may have to find a new therapist since your newfound friendship may compromise the therapeutic alliance.